treble-maker123/tmux-config/README.md

 1. Place the **.tmux.conf** in your home directory (i.e. ~/) or create a symlink by running `ln -s /path/to/tmux-config/.tmux.conf ~/.tmux.conf`,
 2. Clone Tmux Plugin Manager (TPM) by running `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`,
+3. Install the plugins by pressing `prefix + I`,
-3. Run `tmux source ~/.tmux.conf` to activate the changes.
+4. Run `tmux source-file ~/.tmux.conf` to activate the changes.

 ### Starting Tmux on New Terminal Session